-All antisocial behaviour incidents are recorded on CPOMS.
+All stage 2 and 3 detrimental behaviour incidents are recorded on CPOMS.
 In addition to this, if an incident results in an exclusion, this will be recorded on Arbor.

 Any incidents resulting in physical intervention will also be recorded on a separate physical intervention record which can be collected from the office, head teacher or SEND office.
 Racist incidents must be recorded in CPOMs.